marczz/mzlinux_pages/system/desktop.md

 You can also use any {{< iref "clouds#pastebin" "pastebin" >}}.

-Some newer command line to manage selection:
+Some newer command line apps to manage selection:

 -   [autocutsel](http://www.nongnu.org/autocutsel/).
     synchronize the three selectionS; _in debian_.